The Study Of Mushrooms Online Classes

 The study of mushrooms is typically referred to as Mycology.
 More broadly, mycology is the scientific study of all fungi regardless of if they create a mushroom or not.

+A three week class to get you growing mushroom confidently at home.
 This course will introduce and dive into 8 or 9 different methods of cultivation that can easily be done at home with no special equipment or technical skills.
 We will go over the common mushrooms that are cultivated, what exactly mushrooms/fungi are, and how we can relate to them to improve ourselves, our community, and the land we grow on.
 This course is for anyone interested in growing mushrooms for themselves and their family with a little extra for their community.
 It could be 2-20 pounds weekly or a couple pounds every couple of weeks.

 This course will save you from years of trials and screw ups (I already did that) and get you growing mushrooms and mycelium successfully!
 We will focus on the fundamentals of mushroom cultivation and build up to all the details of designing a commercial mushroom farm.
 Any successful farm has to sell products as well as grow them, so we will explore successful ways of selling fresh mushrooms, products beyond mushrooms, and how to access and apply for grant money.
 This course is useful for anyone from the home scale grower to the small scale mushroom farmer.